kassio/kassio.github.io/_posts/2020-06-18-rails-active-model-attributes.md

 ### [Querying the data](#querying-the-data)

-Postgres is a powerful database.
-Recently, I learned about its `array_agg` function, which, as you can imagine, aggregates a column and in an array.

 There's a few ways to do that, I'll explore how one could could query the database to retrieve the required data using the `array_agg` to fetch an array of the months for each year.